ckan/ckan/doc/extensions/adding-custom-fields.rst

 For example, the schemas can allow optional values by using the :func:`~ckan.lib.navl.validators.ignore_missing` validator or check that a dataset exists using :func:`~ckan.logic.validators.package_id_exists`.
-A list of available validators and converters can be found at the :doc:`validators` and :doc:`converters`.
+A list of available validators can be found at the :doc:`validators`.
 You can also define your own :ref:`custom-validators`.

 We will be customizing these schemas to add our additional fields.
 The :py:class:`~ckan.plugins.interfaces.IDatasetForm` interface allows us to